thiagomedinad/thiagomedinad/README.md

 # Hello! :wave:

 ### My name is Thiago Medina, I'm 18 and I'm from Brazil.
-Currently, I'm a sophomore studying Computer Science
+Currently, I'm a sophomore studying CS

 ### What I'm studing:
 - :man_technologist: Java SpringBoot